 Baking soda is a wonderful multi-purpose tool for everything to cooking and cleaning, to relieving oral discomfort.
 It is anti-inflammatory, so it will relieve any swelling you may have, and it is also antibacterial, so it will help to fight and fend off infection.
 You can mix a few tablespoons of baking soda with water, then rinse your mouth thoroughly, and repeat twice daily for relief.

 Last, but certainly not least, you can rinse your mouth with a bit of myrrh.
-Myrrh is an astringent, which means it with kill bacteria and reduces inflammation.
+Myrrh is an astringent, which means it to kill bacteria and reduces inflammation.
 Boil two cups of water and one tablespoon of myrrh on low, then let the mixture cool.
 Rinse with the mixture 5-6 times daily for relief.

 When To See The Dentist